Hambrook/Nest/readme.md

 ##Roadmap
 * Add composer support
 * Add any other standard documentation that should be included
-* Add tests for setting
-* A proper test suite, but something nice and compact
 * _If you have an idea, [let me know](mailto:rick@rickhambrook.com)._

 ##Changelog